AymaneElmahi/AymaneElmahi/README.md

 #### 🌐 Web Development and Data Visualization 📈📉

-Recently, I ventured into web development, learning HTML, CSS, and JavaScript, and planning to head towards frameworks such as NodeJS.
+Recently, I ventured into web development, learning HTML, CSS, and JavaScript, and planning to head towards frameworks such as Next.js.
 But also, data visualization captivated me 💓.
 The creativity and the secrets that data can hide are really fascinating ✨.

 ### 🚀 Join Me on This Exciting Journey 🌟